Preowned cars. Used books. Secondhand clothing. All of these goods can be smart money-saving purchases. So, what about used mortgages?

 Conventional loans typically are not assumable.

-For buyers considering assuming a mortgage, know that you must still apply for the loan and meet all of the lender’s requirements as if the loan were newly originated.
+- You’re limited to the current lender – If you’d like to assume a mortgage, you must still apply for the loan and meet all of the lender’s requirements as if the loan were newly originated.
 Without the lender’s consent, the assumption cannot happen.
-That restriction limits the buyer’s choice of a lender to the seller’s loan servicer.
+That restriction limits your choice of a lender to the seller’s loan servicer.